 Dr. Marshall has lived in Portland since he was a teenager, and he cannot imagine living anywhere else.
 He and his wife enjoy camping, hiking, mountain climbing and deep-sea diving in addition to spending time with their children and grandchildren.

 Dr. Tooke graduated from the Las Vegas School of Dental Medicine before moving to Portland.
 Prior to dental school, Dr. Tooke taught high school biology and chemistry for five years in Las Vegas.
 He is originally from a small town in southern Utah called Hurricane.
 He and his wife, who were high school sweet hearts, graduated from Southern Utah University in 1998.

 Dr. Tooke is a strong believer in preventive dental care and helping his patients keep their teeth for a lifetime.
 He is committed to working with patients to create an appropriate treatment plan to fit their needs.

 He is a member of the Academy of General Dentistry, the American Dental Association and the American Academy of Cosmetic Dentistry, from which he received an award for excellence in cosmetic dentistry.

-He and his wife and two children enjoy the lush beauty of the Pacific Northwest.
+He and his wife and three children enjoy the lush beauty of the Pacific Northwest.
 They spend time hiking, fishing, gardening, playing sports and exploring new restaurants.